surya818/neon-api-pytest/README.md

 Python </br>
 pytest</br>
 The whole setup is containerized.
 The dockerfile has everything needed for setting up both python and running tests</br>
+And finally, we used an alpine python docker image and the size is close to 70 MB as compared to python base image which is around 10 times bigger

 **Prerequisites/Setup for docker based run:**
 </br>Created a free <a href=https://neon.tech/>Neon DB account</a>, acquire an API key</br>